applicaster/developer.applicaster.com/book/quick-brick/native-project-dev.md

 ## Android and Android T.V {#android_qb}

-To prepare a project for iOS or tvOS with quick-brick you need to `git clone` the following repositories:
+To prepare a project for Android or Android T.V with quick-brick you need to `git clone` the [Zapp-Android](https://github.com/applicaster/Zapp-Android) repository:

-* [Zapp-Android](https://github.com/applicaster/Zapp-Android) - the actual native application that will run the react-native quick-brick bundle.

-The repository readme file contains information about the setup prerequisites.
+**Important** - The [Zapp-Android](https://github.com/applicaster/Zapp-Android) repository readme file contains information about the setup prerequisites.
+Please make sure you're aligned.

 ### Create an app for Android and Android T.V with Quick-Brick Q.A using Android Emulators